Where is the best check cashing place near me?

 Bank or Credit Unions

 Your bank or local Credit Union is the best place to cash a check.
 Typically, most banks offer their members free check cashing.
 If you don’t have a bank account, you can cash the check at the issuing bank for a fee or endorse the check to someone with a bank account.

 Consider opening a bank account if you don’t have one.
 Bank accounts are free to open.
-Typically, opening an account requires a photo ID, social security number, date of birth, a physical address, and a minimum deposit.
+Typically, opening an account requires:

 The next best option is to endorse the check to someone you trust with a bank account.
-Your friend can then cash the check and return you the money.
-With this method, you’ll avoid extra fees but you are reliant on a friend.
+Your friend can then cash the check and return the money.
+With this method, you’ll avoid extra fees but rely on a friend.

-Alternatively, you can cash a check at the issuing Bank.
-However, if you don’t have an account with the issuing bank they may charge a fee.
+Alternatively, you can cash a check at the issuing bank.
+However, the bank may charge a fee if you don’t have an account.

 Here is a table for convenience of common bank fees for non-customers.
-Note: Fees are subject to change and you’ll need photo ID.
+Note: Fees are subject to change, and you’ll need a photo ID.